jfbouzereau/explorer/README.md

 * Move the mouse over an element of a graph to highlight the corresponding element in all the graphs.

-* Drag a categorical field to the numerical fields to convert it to numerical.
+* Drag a categorical field to the numerical fields to generale dummy variables.

 * Drag a numerical field to the categorical fields to convert it to categorical.

+* Drag the "1" field to the categorical fields to pivot the data.

 * Drag a field to the trash icon, or drag the trash icon to a field, to remove this field.